Toy Safety 101: Kid-Friendly Checklist

 | 2 min read

 Toys are go-to items for children, especially on holidays and birthdays.
 Yet in 2020, more than 198,000 toy-related injuries were treated in U.S. emergency rooms.
-Of that group, 73% were children age 12 and under.
+Of that group, 73% were children aged 12 and under.

 All toys are not created equal.
 In fact, some have the potential to cause serious harm.
 To minimize risk, guidelines have been established to protect young users.
 These recommendations inform parents of hazards that may lead to injury or possibly death.